 The princess gone rogue.
 It was the perfect story, a unique opportunity.
 For the first time in his life, the cards were in Joe Bradley's hands, and Princess Ann (or Anya, as she was calling herself) didn't suspect a thing.

-Irving had just left to develop the pictures of their afternoon so far, and promised to meet them at the dance that night.
+Irving had just left to develop the pictures of their afternoon so far and promised to meet them at the dance that night.

 "So, what would you like to do now?"
 Joe asked, hoping it wasn't anything too expensive.
 Irving had lent him some money, but he didn't want to spend all of it too quickly.
+As he learned earlier, the princess had an expensive taste.
+And why shouldn't she?
+She was a princess.

 "I think I just want to window shop," Anya answered, a dreamy smile on her face.
 "Just stroll around the streets without a purpose."